keeltrace/qlcplus-wiki/macOS-build-(Qt5-and-cmake).md

 `export QTDIR=/Users/myuser/qt/5.15.2/clang_64`<br>
 `./create-dmg-cmake.sh`<br>

-Note: Replace the Qt path with the one installed in your system.
+**Note**: Replace the Qt path with the one installed in your system.

 This creates an Apple .dmg package in the dmg folder of the QLC+ sources tree.
 This script works also on non-built sources, so you just need to follow the steps above up to "cd qlcplus", right after "export QTDIR..."